beepscore/CallKitty/README.md

 CallKit requires an iPhone, doesn't work on simulator.

 ## How to use CallKittyDirectoryExtension
-Might need to run scheme CallKittyDirectoryExtension first to update block and id lists, I'm not sure yet.
+Shouldn't need to run scheme CallKittyDirectoryExtension first to update block and id lists, normal user is not going to do this.

 Run scheme CallKitty on phone.